Set up work centres and machine centres

 Considerations about capacity

-The capacity and efficiency that is specified for a work and machine centre not only affect the available capacity.
-They also impact the overall production time that consists of the setup time and run time, which are both defined on the routing line.
+The capacity and efficiency for work and machine centres affect more than just the available capacity.
+The values also affect the overall production time that consists of the setup time and run time, which are both defined on the routing line.

 Run time

 To calculate the run time, the system allocates the exact time that is defined in the Run Time field of the routing line.
-Neither efficiency nor capacity impact the allocated time.
-For example, if the run time is defined as 2 hours, then the allocated time will be 2 hours, regardless of values in the efficiency and capacity fields in the work centre.
+Efficiency and capacity don't affect the allocated time.
+For example, if the run time is defined as 2 hours, then the allocated time is 2 hours, regardless of values in the efficiency and capacity fields in the work centre.

 Note